A non-profit public interest law firm dedicated to the rights of court-involved youth on Hawai`i Island.

 GAL RESOURCE CENTERS

-The Children’s Law Project also works to expand and support our community of child advocates on Hawaiʻi Island.
+The Children’s Law Project also works to continually expand and support our community of child advocates on Hawaiʻi Island.
 Our GAL Resource Centers in Hilo and Kona, provide a safe, confidential, child-friendly environment where GALs can interview their clients and caregivers.
-They also provides a library with resource materials, trainings, and collaborative meetings for GALs.
-By supporting and training GALs, we seek to maximize the level of advocacy on our community offers court-involved children on Hawaiʻi Island.
+We provide a library with resource materials, training opportunities, and collaborative meetings for GALs, and participate in community outreach events.
+By supporting and training GALs, Children's Law Project of Hawaiʻi seeks to maximize the quality and efficacy of advocacy in our community for court-involved children on Hawaiʻi Island.

 DISCLOSURE